|Commodity:||Gold and Silver|

-June 2018 Exploration by Riverside.
 The El Roble Vein located on the southern portion of the Project was also explored and consists of north-northwest trending veins within andesitic volcanics similar to various significant mining districts in the area including San Dimas, Tayoltita and El Concheno mines.
-Prospecting and sampling the area of the El Roble Vein identified two complementary and possibly cross-cutting veins south of the historic drilling.
+Prospecting and sampling the area of the El Roble Vein identified two complementary and possibly cross-cutting veins south and west of the historic drilling.

-In June 2018, Riverside followed up exploration at the Ciruelos Vein.
-The Ciruelo Vein is located within the northern concessions and consists of an east-west striking vein located along the contact between andesitic volcanics and overlying porphyritic dacites similar to the El Gallo District to the north operating with McEwen Mining in Sinaloa.
-The structure/vein is typically 1 to 3 m wide and has been sampled over a distance of 1.5 km, which is open along strike to the east.
-Numerous shallow, old workings are found on this structure where local gambosinos (illegal miners) have accessed and processed small amounts of high-grade gold mineralization.
-The vein shows a pinch-and-swell form with larger 30 m breccia blowout areas similar to major Sierra Madre Occidental vein.
+The Ciruelos Vein is located within the northern concession and consists of an east-west striking vein located along the contact between andesitic volcanics and overlying porphyritic dacites similar to the El Gallo District to the north (McEwen Mining).
+The vein is typically 1 to 3 m wide and has been sampled over a strike distance of 1.5 km and is open along strike to the east.
+Numerous, shallow, old workings are found on this structure where local gambosinos (illegal miners) have accessed and processed small amounts of high-grade gold mineralization.
+The vein shows a pinch-and-swell form with larger 30 m wide breccia blowout areas.
 The alteration envelope is typically from several to tens of meters in width comprising predominantly silicification with some argillic alteration.
-The best precious metal values are associated with green quartz veins, which have become a priority target where sample values have reached up to half an ounce gold.
+The best precious metal values are associated with green quartz veins, which have become a priority target where sample values have reached up to half an ounce gold per tonne.

-The Ciruelos Vein zone was mapped along a strike length of approximately 1.0 km within both Cretaceous andesite and overlying dacite lithic tuff flows.
+The Ciruelos Vein zone was mapped along a strike length of approximately 1.5 km along/near the Cretaceous andesite and overlying dacite lithic tuff flows boundary.
 The vein zone is exposed more as a series of stockwork/sheeted veins in a belt 5-20 meters wide, rather than one continuous fissure vein.
 The zone trends generally N80W, dipping at 60-80N.
-Previous mining focused on 0.5-3.0 meter wide vein zones displaying apple green to white sugary to granular quartz, with local banding and traces of disseminated sulfides.
+Previous mining focused on 0.5-3.0-meter-wide vein zones displaying apple green to white sugary to granular quartz, with local banding and traces of disseminated sulphides.
 The western half of the vein zone, which includes the area of the historic Ciruelos Mine, is hosted within Cretaceous andesite.
 The eastern half of the vein zone consists of a diffuse zone of primarily white quartz stockworks and stringers in a zone up to 80 meters wide within the younger overlying dacite lithic tuff.
-The Ciruelos Vein has been developed by one drift, several small crosscuts and several surface pits and historic production has been minimal.
+The Ciruelos Vein has been developed by one drift, several small crosscuts and several surface pits; historic production has been minimal.

 Qualified Person, QA/QC & Technical Disclosures

-Freeman Smith, P.Geo., a non-independent qualified person to Riverside Resources, who is responsible for ensuring that the geologic information provided in this news release is accurate and who acts as a “qualified person” under National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+Freeman Smith, P.Geo., a non-independent qualified person to Riverside Resources, who is responsible for ensuring that the geologic information provided in this write-up is accurate and who acts as a “qualified person” under National Instrument 43-101 Standards of Disclosure for Mineral Projects.